Also check out my credit help blog at: The Truth About Credit Cards.com!

 Hazard Insurance - insurance which protects a property owner from damages caused by fire or severe weather.

-Impound Account - an account established by the issuing bank or lender to automatically pay a borrower’s property tax and insurance costs when payments are due.
+Impound Account – an account established by the issuing bank/lender or loan servicer to collect monthly and automatically pay a borrower’s property taxes and insurance costs when payments are due.

-Interest Only - paying just the interest portion of the mortgage payment each month.
+Interest-Only Mortgage – a home loan that lets you pay just the interest portion of the mortgage payment each month.

 Jumbo Loan - a loan amount above the conforming loan limits, which is set each year by Fannie Mae and Freddie Mac.
 These loans typically carry higher interest rates than conforming loans because they can’t be sold to Fannie or Freddie.